ehmicky/unix-permissions/README.md

 Returns the result of setting `permissions` on `permission`.

-This is useful to avoid bitwise operations.
+This is useful to avoid error-prone bitwise operations.

 This can also be used to remove special permissions using `set(permission, 'a-st')` since some functions like